pfafman/meteor-materialize-modal/README.md

     message: 'some message'

 MaterializeModal.confirm
-    message: 'some message'
     title: 'title
+    message: 'You feeling groovy?'
-    callback: callback
+    callback: (yesNo) ->
+    	if yesNo
+    	    toast("Glad to here it!", 3000, 'green')
+    	else
+    		toast("Too bad")

+MaterializeModal.prompt
+	message: 'Enter something'
+	callback: (yesNo, rtn, event) ->
+		if yesNo
+			toast("You entered #{rtn}", 3000, 'green')

+MaterializeModal.form
+	bodyTemplate: 'testForm'
+	callback: (yesNo, rtn, event) ->
+		if yesNo
+			console.log("Form data", rtn)
 ```

-##Notes
+## TODO

+* select modal
+* fix loading modal
+* progress modal with updates

+## Notes

-There are more undocumented options that need to be documented.
+There might be are more undocumented options that need to be documented.
+See code.

+## License
+MIT